Can't Stop Procrastinating? Is That You? 🤔

 And there comes the OMG-Where-Did-Time-Go Monster.
 This panicky lady sleeps most of the time but wakes up abruptly anytime there’s a looming deadline or a coming interview or some other terrifying consequence.

 So, once this panicky lady is awake with her disheveled hair, your Monkey friend lets go of your hand, screaming at the top of its lung, and races to the closest tree.

 This is when you finally succeed in taking back control of the wheel and dash to the kitchen.

-Now that you’ve discovered what goes on in that brilliant mind of yours, let’s find out together why many of us tend to procrastinate, shall we?
+Now that you’ve discovered what goes on in that brilliant mind of yours, let’s find out together why many of us can’t stop procrastinating, shall we?

 “It’s High Time to Stop Procrastinating, Don’t You Think?”
 “Sure, But How Can I Possibly Tame That Stubborn Monkey of Mine? 😏”

-Look, to be honest with you, I have absolutely no idea why you procrastinate when it’s time to cook.
+Look, to be honest with you, I have absolutely no idea why you can’t stop procrastinating when it’s time to cook.

 Because every single one of us procrastinate for a different reason.
 For example: